 LIDORT-RRS History

 The inelastic rotational Raman scattering code LIDORT-RRS was developed initially in 2003-2005 (Versions 1.0 to 1.5).
-The code has two realizations ("Binning" and "Mono-chromatic") for dealing with Raman-scattered contributions.
+The code has two realizations ("Binning" and "Monochromatic") for dealing with Raman-scattered contributions.
 LIDORT-RRS was extended in 2006-2007 to include BRDF surfaces, exact single scatter calculations and output at any level in the atmosphere (Version 2.1).
-The LIDORT-RRS code was translated to Fortran 90 in 2010, and given a full profile/column Jacobian linearization in 2011 (Version 2.3) Surface-leaving and external SS options were .introduced in 2012.
-In line with recent upgrades to LIDORT and VLIDORT, LRRS now has a complete set of supplements for BRDFs, Surface-leaving and single-scatter results that are completely compatible with the LIDORT supplements.
+The LIDORT-RRS code was translated to Fortran 90 in 2010, and given a full profile/column Jacobian linearization in 2011 (Version 2.3) Surface-leaving and external SS options were introduced in 2012.
+In line with recent upgrades to LIDORT and VLIDORT, LRRS now has a complete set of supplements for BRDFs, surface-leaving and single-scatter results that are completely compatible with the LIDORT supplements.
 LRRS has also been given thread-safe capabilities, both externally for calculations in the monochromatic mode, and internally for binning-mode calculations.
 LRRS is currently at Version 2.5a.

 LIDORT-RRS Capabilities